 Rabies is a viral infection spread through a bite, scratch or saliva transmission from an infected animal, most commonly a dog, cat, monkey or bat.

 It is an acute disease that causes a potentially lethal inflammation of the spinal cord and the brain, technically known as encephalomyelitis.
 This causes headaches, fever and general weakness, that eventually evolves into muscle spasms, convulsions and hydrophobia.
-Once these symptoms occur, rabies is fatal.
+Once these symptoms occur, rabies is almost always fatal.

 Let me just repeat that just in case it didn’t sink in, once the neurological symptoms have developed, you will die.

-Prevention and treatment.
+Prevention and treatment of rabies.

 There are two ways to protect yourself from rabies, pre exposure vaccinations and post exposure treatment.